Gasoline direct injection: In two-stroke engines

-There are additional benefits of GDI for two-stroke engines, relating to scavenging of the exhaust gases and lubrication of the crankcase.
+GDI offers additional benefits for two-stroke engines related to scavenging of exhaust gases and lubrication of the crankcase.

-The scavenging aspect is that most two-stroke engines have both the intake and exhaust ports open during the exhaust stroke, in order to improve the flushing of exhaust gases from the cylinder.
-This results in some of the fuel/air mixture entering the cylinder and then exiting the cylinder, unburned, through the exhaust port.
+Most two-stroke engines have both intake and exhaust ports open during the exhaust stroke to improve flushing of exhaust gases from the cylinder.
+As a result, some of the fuel–air mixture entering the cylinder exits unburned through the exhaust port.
 With direct injection, only air (and usually some oil) comes from the crankcase, and fuel is not injected until the piston rises and all ports are closed.

-Crankcase lubrication is achieved in two-stroke GDI engines by injecting oil into the crankcase, resulting in a lower oil consumption than the older method of injecting oil mixed with fuel into the crankcase.
+Crankcase lubrication in two-stroke GDI engines is achieved by injecting oil into the crankcase, resulting in lower oil consumption than the older method of injecting oil mixed with fuel into the crankcase.

-Two types of GDI are used in two-strokes: low-pressure air-assisted, and high-pressure.
-The low-pressure systems—as used on the 1992 Aprilia SR50 motor scooter—uses a crankshaft-driven air compressor to inject air into the cylinder head.
+Two types of GDI are used in two-strokes: low-pressure air-assisted and high-pressure.
+The low-pressure systems—as used on the 1992 Aprilia SR50 motor scooter—use a crankshaft-driven air compressor to inject air into the cylinder head.
 A low-pressure injector then sprays fuel into the combustion chamber, where it vaporizes as it mixes with the compressed air.
+Another example of low-pressure direct injection is Mercury Marine's OptiMax range of outboards, which were discontinued in 2018.

-A high-pressure GDI system was developed by German company Ficht GmbH in the 1990s and introduced for marine engines by Outboard Marine Corporation (OMC) in 1997, in order to meet stricter emissions regulations.
-However, the engines had reliability problems and OMC declared bankruptcy in December 2000.
-The Evinrude E-Tec is an improved version of the Ficht system, which was released in 2003 and won an EPA Clean Air Excellence Award in 2004.
+A high-pressure GDI system was developed by German company Ficht GmbH in the 1990s and introduced for marine engines by Outboard Marine Corporation (OMC) in 1997 to meet stricter emissions regulations.
+However, these engines had reliability problems and OMC declared bankruptcy in December 2000.
+The Evinrude E-Tec is an improved version of the Ficht system, released in 2003, which won an EPA Clean Air Excellence Award in 2004.

 Envirofit International, an American non-profit organisation, has developed direct injection retrofit kits for two-stroke motorcycles (using technology developed by Orbital Corporation Limited) in a project to reduce air pollution in Southeast Asia.
-The 100-million two-stroke taxis and motorcycles in Southeast Asia are a major cause of pollution for the region.
+The approximately 100 million two-stroke taxis and motorcycles in Southeast Asia are a major source of regional pollution.